Why should you GetOutside in 2017

 Nigel Vardy (aka Mr Frostbite) spent much of his childhood walking with his parents in the Peak District, and gained further inspiration at secondary school, where ‘Outdoor Pursuits’ were part of the curriculum.
 Taking part in a Raleigh International expedition to Chile turned that childhood inspiration into a true spirit of adventure.

-Nigel began worldwide mountaineering and enjoys the feeling the bite of cold air in his lungs.
-It hasn't all plain sailing as in 1999, Nigel suffered severe frostbite on Mt McKinley, loosing his fingers and toes and earning him the nickname 'Mr Frostbite’.
+Nigel began worldwide mountaineering and enjoys feeling the bite of cold air in his lungs.
+It hasn't all been plain sailing as in 1999, Nigel suffered severe frostbite on Mt McKinley, loosing his fingers and toes and earning him the nickname 'Mr Frostbite’.
 Rather than stop there, he has since undertaken numerous expeditions both in the British Isles and across the world.
 He adores his local Derbyshire hills and regularly walks out his front door to explore them.

 He uses this passion to help inspire many thousands of youngsters through education and the DofE scheme, talking about the advantages of being outside and leading walks describing the history of mountaineering.

 You can find out about Nigel's adventures at http://mrfrostbite.com